ozzy35410/Micro-Air-Conditioner-With-Using-LTspice/README.md

 The electronic components used in the project are listed below:

 LM35 (temperature sensor)

 LM741 (operational amplifier)

 10 Ω, 5W stone resistor

 12 V, 0.12 A DC Fan

 IRFZ46N (power mosfet)

 Red, Blue and RGB (anode) LEDs

 1N4007 diode

 Resistors and jumpers

 Mechanical switch

-12 and 6 V power supplies,
+12 and 6 V power supplies

 # III.
 SENSING UNIT
 In this project, LM35 element was used as the temperature sensor.
 LM35 has 10-mV/°C scale factor and has -55°C to 150°C temperature range [1].
 The micro-air air conditioner built in the project operates between 24°C and 40°C.